JoeLiuCS/Challenge_Question_SQLite/README.md

 Special case handling:

 (1) Verify Qualifiable Rows
-	Each row has different information, and it is not always qualify.
-Here has three different cases.

 	In case row' length < head' length, the row misses some information, and it is not qualify